-The dental team includes three dentists, one dental hygiene therapist, two practice managers and five dental nurse/receptionists and one receptionist.
-The practice has three treatment rooms.
+The dental team includes two dentists, six dental nurses and the practice manager.
+The practice has two treatment rooms.

-The practice is owned by a company and as a condition of registration must have a person registered with the CQC as the registered manager.
-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Kirkburton Dental Care is the owner.
+The practice is owned by an individual who is the principal dentist there.
+They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-During the inspection we spoke with one dentist, two dental nurses and the practice manager.
+During the inspection we spoke with two dentists, four dental nurses and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.